gardener/machine-controller-manager/docs/proposals/initialize-machine.md

 these should be disabled.
 This is done by issuing a [ModifyInstanceAttribute](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_ModifyInstanceAttribute.html) request with the `SourceDestCheck` set to `false`.
 The MCM AWS Provider, decodes the  [AWSProviderSpec](https://github.com/gardener/machine-controller-manager-provider-aws/blob/39318bb2b5b4a573fdc77eaf400839d12c4abf59/pkg/aws/apis/aws_provider_spec.go#L63), reads `providerSpec.SrcAndDstChecksEnabled` and correspondingly issues the call to modify the already launched instance.
 However, this should be done as an action after creating the instance and should not be part of the VM status retrieval.

 2. Similarly, there is a [pending PR](https://github.com/gardener/machine-controller-manager-provider-aws/pull/128) to add the `Ipv6AddessCount` and `Ipv6PrefixCount` to enable the assignment of an ipv6 address and an ipv6 prefix to instances.
-This requires constructing and issuing an [AssignIpv6Addresses](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_AssignIpv6Addresses.html) request after the instance is started.
+This requires constructing and issuing an [AssignIpv6Addresses](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_AssignIpv6Addresses.html) request after the EC2 instance is available.

 3. We have other uses-cases such as  [MCM Issue#750](https://github.com/gardener/machine-controller-manager/issues/750) where there is a requirement to provide a way for consumers to add tags which can be hot-updated onto instances.
 This requirement can be generalized to also offer a convenient way to specify tags which can be applied to VMs, NICs, Devices etc.